Skip to main content

 Using a specific or unsupported version

-You can specify a dbt version currently not supported by DataOps, such as 1.3, or a specific version of dbt-core, such as 1.4.3, in the variable DATAOPS_FEATURE_MATE_DBT_VERSION.
+In the variable DATAOPS_FEATURE_MATE_DBT_VERSION, you can specify a dbt version currently not supported by DataOps, such as 1.3, or a specific version of dbt-core, such as 1.4.3.
+If you set an unsupported version, MATE will attempt to install the required dbt-core packages for the specified value.

 Bundled Packages